FedRAMP/docs/docs/fedramp-definitions.md

 !!! quote ""
     All entities who participate in the FedRAMP assessment of a _cloud service offering_ in the context of a FedRAMP program authorization.
 This always includes FedRAMP and any FedRAMP recognized independent assessor contracted by the provider to perform a FedRAMP assessment.

-    **Note:** This standard identifies the requirements for an assessment and authorization performed by FedRAMP prior to any _agency_ use of the _cloud service offering_, therefore _agency_ assessment teams are not included in the FedRAMP assessment and authorization.
+    **Note:** This process identifies the requirements for an assessment and authorization performed by FedRAMP prior to any _agency_ use of the _cloud service offering_, therefore _agency_ assessment teams are not included in the FedRAMP assessment and authorization.
 The resulting FedRAMP authorization package will include all the materials _agency_ authorization teams need to assess the _cloud service offering_ for _agency_ use, including evidence.
 Program authorization is an authorization path defined in Section IV (c) of OMB Memorandum M-24-15.

     **Also:** all necessary assessors